DHCPCD(8) | System Manager's Manual | DHCPCD(8) |

 ,

-this applies to all interfaces in Master mode.
-If no interfaces are left
+all interfaces in Manager mode.
+If no interfaces are left running,

 will exit.-l